Log in

 0

-Noble & elegant?
+Noble & Elegant?
 Nile River!

-Nile River is a really great fragrance It looks so classy & elegant, has a great delicious peach/nectarine note and at the same time it also has a lot of depth and warmth.
+It feels so noble & elegant, has a great delicious peach/nektarine note, and at the same time, it possesses a lot of depth and warmth.

-For me, the fragrance opens directly with this delicious peach or even a nectarine.
+The scent opens for me directly with this delicious peach or also a nectarine.

 In any case, this impression fits the fragrance very well.

-Over time, it becomes noticeably woodier and the musk sets in relatively quickly.
+Over time, it becomes noticeably woodier, and the musk sets in relatively quickly.

-The powdery impressions totally remain for me.
+The powdery impressions remain totally intact for me.

 I can't say much more about Nile River.
 It is a beautiful fragrance that could generate many fans.

-Durability and sillage are so-so.
+Longevity and sillage are so-so.

 Unisex?